YogendraRajpoot/fletnixfrontend/README.md

 FletNix is a web application that helps users search, filter, and explore the available movies and TV shows on Netflix.
 The app provides a user-friendly interface for browsing through a vast collection of content and allows users to find their desired movies or TV shows based on various criteria.
 Users can register and log in using their email and password, and the app offers a range of features to enhance the browsing experience.

+## Demo Video

+To see a demo of the FletNix app in action, you can watch the demo video available [here]([link-to-demo-video-in-google-drive](https://drive.google.com/file/d/1hxFUiXct0iudMSxp3xKXlLMCB7dG1av3/view)).

 ## Screenshot

 ![Screenshot](<./src/screenshot/Screenshot%20(3).png>)